 Basic Literacy Tutoring

 One-on-one tutoring is available to students in basic reading and writing skills.
 Tutoring is provided by trained community volunteers.
+At designated times during the week, students are able to receive extra help outside of class without an appointment when teachers are available.

 External Diploma Program (EDP)